 “What is this?”
 Iliera asked, looking shocked.
 “Is that the wand?”

 We gathered in one of the large stone archways, likely the main opening of a building long lost to decay.
-The Alliance officer was already reading his reports by the time we got settled in, and he had just reached the part that was most important to them.
+The military officer was already reading his reports by the time we got settled in, and he had just reached the part that was most important to them.

 “I don’t understand,” Iliera spoke up.
 “Evanor is not being pursued?”

 “What say you?”
 Iliera said, her voice louder.

 The officer, to his credit, looked sympathetic as he turned to Iliera.
 “Her position within the prison is unknown, and we are confident that nothing less than a full-scale assault will allow us to breach the inner-sanctum.
 Once inside, with so many forces together and so little time, we must prioritize the Yunai Queen as our chief target.”